EU slaps sanctions on 4 Chinese officials over Uyghur abuses

-BRUSSELS (AP) — The European Union on Monday imposed sanctions on four Chinese officials accused of responsibility for abuses against Uyghur Muslims in a raft of measures targeting alleged human rights offenders around the world, despite warnings that Beijing could retaliate.
+BRUSSELS (AP) — The European Union imposed Monday sanctions on four Chinese officials accused of responsibility for abuses against Uyghur Muslims, part of a raft of measures targeting alleged human rights offenders around the world and provoking retaliation from Beijing.

 The four are senior officials in the northwest region of Xinjiang.

-The sanctions involve a freeze on their assets in the EU and a ban on them traveling in the bloc.
+The sanctions involve a freeze on the officials' assets and a ban on them traveling in the bloc.
 European citizens and companies are not permitted to provide them with financial assistance.

 Xinjiang had been a hotbed of anti-government violence, but Beijing claims its massive security crackdown brought peace in recent years.

+Others targeted for sanctions include five members of the European Parliament: Reinhard Butikofer, Michael Gahler, Raphael Glucksmann, Ilhan Kyuchyuk and Miriam Lexmann.

+The ministry did not say what specific measures would be taken against the organizations.
+They were listed as the Political and Security Committee of the Council of the European Union, where the 27 national envoys decide foreign and security policy; the European Parliament’s Subcommittee on Human Rights; the German-based Mercator Institute for China Studies; and the Alliance of Democracies Foundation in Denmark.

-Last week, China’s ambassador to the EU, Zhang Ming, suggested that Beijing would retaliate.
+Last week, China’s ambassador to the EU, Zhang Ming, had warned that Beijing would retaliate.

 “We want dialogue, not confrontation.
 We ask the EU side to think twice.
 If some insist on confrontation, we will not back down, as we have no options other than fulfilling our responsibilities to the people in our country,” he said.